Statistical Advantages of Oblique Randomized Decision Trees and Forests

 where the weights $\{\omega_i\}_{i=1}^d$ satisfy $\sum_{i=1}^d \omega_i = 1$ and $\omega_i > 0$ for each $i$.

 The following results are analogous to those presented for oblique Mondrian forests, with upper bounds on the risk followed by corollaries in the setting where the weights depend on $n$, modeling a data-driven choice of weights.
-Assuming that the weights $\omega^{(n)}_i$ converge to 0 as $n$ grows if dimension $i$ is not in the set of relevant features $\mathcal{S}$, we obtain rates of convergence and conditions on this approximation error needed to obtain minimax optimal rates depending on the sparsity level $s$.
+A variety of feature importance scores have been developed that could be used to select the weights \cite{breiman2001random, deng2022towards}, and the approach of reweighting the split selection probabilities before generating the trees in random forest algorithms was introduced in \cite{Yuetal2018}.
+Here, we assume some data-driven method of estimating feature relevance has generated associated weights $\omega^{(n)}_i$ that converge to 0 as $n$ grows if dimension $i$ is not in the set of relevant features $\mathcal{S}$.
+In this setting, we obtain rates of convergence and conditions on this approximation error needed to obtain minimax optimal rates depending on the sparsity level $s$.
 We state the results in this setting separately from the more general oblique Mondrian forests because we can obtain a simplified version of the variance bound which gives a weaker condition on the weights for improved rates than obtained from directly applying the previous results.
 For simplicity, we restrict to the case where $\beta = 1$ for the assumption on the regression function in the following statements.